Facilities & Programs

 Here are some specialized services and programs for infants and children:

 Rehabilitation Services: Staff members from speech therapy, physical therapy and occupational therapy are trained and experienced in treating pediatric patients.

 Counseling: In addition to counseling for individuals, couples and families, the Counseling Center offers services for children.

 NICU Follow-Up: Because premature infants may face more developmental delays than their full-term peers, this program provides follow-up assessments and recommends intervention if necessary.

 When medical transportation from one hospital to another is needed, our Specialized Transport Teams are available 24 hours a day, seven days a week to provide neonatal and pediatric critical care during the trip.

-Hoops Family Children's Hospital has teamed up with the Huntington YMCA, St. Mary’s Medical Center, the Joan C. Edwards School of Medicine and Cabell County Schools for a new initiative called Kids in Motion, a fun and innovative exercise and nutrition program designed to improve the health of Tri-State area children.
+Hoops Family Children's Hospital partners with the Huntington YMCA, St. Mary’s Medical Center, the Joan C. Edwards School of Medicine and Cabell County Schools to support Kids in Motion, a fun and innovative exercise and nutrition program designed to improve the health of Tri-State area children.